kakmond/SnakeAndLedder/README.md

 ### Normal square

-- this is normal square, nothing special.
+- This is normal square, nothing special.

 ### Ladder square